GenericMappingTools/pygmt/README.md

 - Support for core package dependencies (NumPy/Pandas/Xarray) be opped 2 years after their initial release.

-Similarly, the PyGMT team has decided to support for GMT versions be dropped 3 years after their initial release.
+Similarly, the PyGMT team has decided to discontinue support for GMT versions 3 years after their initial release.

 Please see [Minimum Supported Versions](https://www.pygmt.org/dev/minversions.html) for